itw929/FinCheck/README.md

 ```

 Fix it in the chat, re-export, run it again.
 Do not edit `paste.json` by hand
-to make the error go away — hand-editing is how a quote stops matching its page.
+to make the error go away.

 On success: